House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Additional Nozzles

-Extra nozzles give you the ability to fill up things that don’t have a traditional Schrader style inflator.
-Often, balls, bike tires, kayaks, and more have different types of tips, nozzles, and valves that a regular air nozzle won’t work on.
-Luckily, many of these compressors include several additional nozzles to open up the possibilities and allow you to inflate anything you need.
+Extra nozzles allow you to fill up items that don’t have a traditional Schrader-style inflator.
+Often, balls, bike tires, kayaks, and more have different tips, nozzles, and valves that a regular air nozzle won’t work on.
+Luckily, many of these compressors include additional nozzles to open up the possibilities and allow you to inflate anything you need.

 More Compressor Articles: